Snoob11/multi-market-model-eac/README.md

 GAMS multimarket model simulating rice trade trade in EAC, adapted from J. Peerlings (2023)<br>

-Used in my thesis to analyse the functioning of the East African customs unions diversions from the stay of tarrif, acension of the DRC to the customs union and simulation of lower tarif.
+Used in my thesis to analyse the functioning of the East African customs unions diversions from the stay of tarrif, acension of the DRC to the customs union and simulation of lower tarif on rice imports from outside the region.

 Abstract<br>
 <br>